 Why would you want to do this?
 Some words bedevil hyphenation engines.
 For instance,

 How do you know whether a word won’t be hyphenated correctly?
-The problem usually afflicts words that aren’t in a standard hyphenation dictionary, like jargon words, unusual proper names, and other words with nonstandard spellings, like trade names.
+The problem usually afflicts words that aren’t in a standard hyphenation dictionary, like jargon words, unusual proper names, and words with nonstandard spellings, like trade names.
 As former Supreme Court Justice Potter Stewart might have said, you’ll know it when you see it.

 s for soft,